Railway accidents in Victoria: Trawalla, 2006

 On 28 April 2006 a V/Line VLocity train running an Ararat to Ballarat service, struck the trailer of a truck transporting a 14-tonne block of granite, at a passively-protected level crossing.
 The accident led to the death of two people (Train Driver & a passenger) and injuries to 28 passengers.

 Lismore, 2006

 The Australian Transport Safety Bureau found that heavy fog and the inappropriate speed of a truck in the conditions were the main contributors to a collision with a freight train at the Lismore Skipton Road level crossing at Lismore on 25 May 2006.
 The 34-year-old driver of the truck was fatally injured in the accident, which closed the main Adelaide to Melbourne rail line for six days.

 Kerang, 2007

 On 5 June 2007 a semi-trailer truck ran into the side of a southbound three-carriage V/Line passenger train at a level crossing north of Kerang, where the Yungera railway line crosses the Murray Valley Highway.
 11 passengers on the train were killed.

 Cheltenham, 2008

-On 10 May 2008 former Saddle Club star Jessica Jacobs died instantly from her injuries when she was hit by a train.
+On 10 May 2008 former Saddle Club star Jessica Jacobs died instantly from her injuries when she was hit by a train after stumbling off the City-bound platform.